eviedense/CI.SI/MISC INFO/PART 5 - TWILIGHT RUNNERS - NOTES.md

 - Kuroda Daigo, Toyota Trueno AE86 GT-APEX, the "sleeper" of the gang.
 Extremely skilled, despite the appearance of the Toyota. - Fittingly gets "DEJA VU" by Dave Rodgers for his road battle in the mountains.
 The reference will only go as far as the car and the song, though.
 - Kitagawa Mayumi, Mazda RX-7 Spirit R. Face of the gang, in her RX-7, and most notable of the racers.
 Her RX-7 is a legend in recent times.
 Gets "NO ONE SLEEP IN TOKYO" by EDO BOYS for her road battle, on the Shuto Expressway
 - Goro Kousuke, Toyota Supra (modern or old model? not sure).
 Not sure about this character, needs some refinement.
 Gets "BURNING UP FOR YOU" for their road battle.

+Additionally, there are the other non-Twilight Runners racers.
+Obviously, there's Talin in her Nissan Sileighty who appears unexpectedly.
+And the Mitsubishi Evo 3 that nearly causes Stephanie to crash in the opening, and turns out to be the catalyst behind a lot of the plot.
+They are linked to the yakuza, to Stephanie's father, and likely the PALMER-EDEN remnants aswell.